jmrichardson/tuneta/README.md

 Early stopping can be enabled to limit the number of optimization trials due to resource and time constraints:

 * Single time period optimization:  Stop after x number of trials performed without improvement in correlation.
-* Multi-time period optimization:  TuneTA finds the best non-dominated candidates of trials with respect to correlation (max) and deviation (min) along the pareto front.
-A second pareto is generated among the initial candidates to percolate the best within a pre-defined epsilon.
+* Multi-time period optimization:  TuneTA finds the best non-dominated candidates of trials to maximize correlation of all time periods along the pareto-front.
+A second pareto is generated among the candidates to minimize deviation with respect to correlation within a pre-defined epsilon.
 Stop if there are no changes in the best trial after x number of trials.

 ### Installation